-Two days ago I added a structured data block to a new page on my lifestyle blog Love Life Be Fit.
-It’s the new site I’ve been growing over the summer and I’m pleased it’s picking up a little traffic already from Google.
+Two days ago I added structured data markup to a new page on my lifestyle blog Love Life Be Fit.
+It’s the new site I’ve been growing over the summer and I’m pleased it’s picking up a little web traffic already from Google.
 Somewhere between 5-10 clicks a day.
 Not bad at all for a new site that’s only 3 months old.

 This morning I checked my Google Search Console, something I do most mornings.
 I was in for a surprise.
 My impressions had shot up.
 In one day they’d increased from 431 to 1444 – a increase of 335%.